 10. Perform Regular Security Hardening Activities

 Hardening your IT environment is an important step in strengthening your overall security.
-The goal of security hardening is to apply a series of practical approaches to reduce the vulnerability of applications, systems, infrastructure, firmware, etc. A few hardening best-practices include removing unnecessary software applications, and privileges; closing unneeded ports; ensuring endpoints have the latest firmware and patches.
+The goal of security hardening is to apply a series of practical approaches to reduce the vulnerability of applications, systems, infrastructure, firmware, etc. A few hardening best-practices include removing unnecessary software applications, and privileges; closing unneeded open ports; ensuring endpoints have the latest firmware and patches.
 Performing these activities will eliminate potential, known attack vectors, condense the system’s attack surface, and thereby reduce system vulnerability and security risk.
 Hardening activities are not a one-time fix.
 These should continue to be performed throughout a device’s lifecycle to ensure the base configurations are secure.

 Laura Bohnert, Content Marketing Manager